 “Gold Dust” by Tori Amos

 Song Of The Day – February 9, 2011

 The Laura-connection reaches from music into the cinematic realm.
 The film Laura (which I’m named from) is about a detective who falls for an alleged dead woman’s picture (a woman named Laura), or Laura Palmer of ‘Twin Peaks’, inspired by the film Laura.

-Tori Amos’ Song “Gold Dust” though only references a film character (Laura Mars, a character who has visions of murders), still feels like a song about death – the death of a past existence, of past lives, of past adventures.
+Tori Amos’ song “Gold Dust” though only references a film character, Laura Mars.
+Laura Mars, in the film Eyes Of Laura Mars (1978), is a character who has visions of murder (murder = death, yep).
+And the song feels a bit like death, too.
+The death of a past existence, a past life, a past adventure.

 I’ve read that the song, which is the Last Track from the Album Scarlett’s Walk, is about a woman who is pregnant and is looking back at her life and trying to find some peace to all of it.
 Mourning losses, learning from mistakes, remembering where she once was.

 Perhaps that makes this song about life, as well, which could be a new corner turned for my name within a song.